roozgh/king-of-the-hill/README.md

 ## Code Explanation

 This project is divided into two parts.
 One is 'board-logic' which is pure Typescript and contains the board rules, state and AI.
-This part is independent of React and can coupled with any view engine.
+This part is independent of React and can be coupled with any view engine.
 It can even be used on a server running NodeJs.

 The second part is 'board-views' which contains the view layer for the game.
 Board-views is written with modern React using React Hooks.